sagemath/trac_to_gh/Issue 8553.md

 CC:  @haraldschilly @mwhansen @burcin @jasongrout @kcrisman

-Keywords: solve, solution_dict
+Keywords: solve, solution_dict, beginner

-solve() raises an index error on empty solutions if solution dictionary was requested; returns empty list instead of empty dictionary in other cases.
+`solve()` raises an `IndexError` on empty solutions if a list of solution *dictionaries* is requested.

+The description/examples may mislead w.r.t. the result type.

+---

+Apply [attachment:trac_8553_solve_fix_IndexError.3.patch] and [attachment:trac_8553-review.patch].

 Issue created by migration from https://trac.sagemath.org/ticket/8553